We are all increasingly dependent on third parties for our security, and most folk are doing a shockingly bad job of managing related risks.

 - Will staff, systems, sites or processes hosted/supplied/developed, handle confidential data?

-- What data (payment cards, PII/PSI, financial reporting data, intellectual property, insider info – e.g. mergers and acquisitions info)?
+- What data (payment cards, personal or sensitive personal data, financial reporting data, intellectual property, insider info – e.g. mergers and acquisitions info)?

 - How much data?